IBM/kube101/workshop/Lab2/README.md

    10 replicas by starting 9 new pods with the same configuration as the first.

-4. To see your changes being rolled out, you can run:
+1. To see your changes being rolled out, you can run:
    `kubectl rollout status deployment guestbook`.

-   The rollout might occur so quickly that the following messages might _not_ display:
+   _Note: The rollout might occur quickly, so these messages might not display:_

    ```console
    $ kubectl rollout status deployment guestbook